 Perfect for smaller priced sales.
 Exchanging cash is the simplest form of payment.

-When it's not possible to meet in person, you may ask the buyer to pay via Direct Deposit.
-It's worth noting that not everyone will be willing to do this, as there is little protection if you do not send them the completed Transfer of Ownership form.
+When meeting in person, you may watch the buyer make a transfer via Direct Deposit.
+Many direct deposit payments are now instant.
+It's worth noting that this payment method is risky for the buyer if you are not meeting in person, as there is little protection if you do not send them the completed Transfer of Ownership form.

 For larger sales, where the buyer may feel uncomfortable carrying large amounts of cash, we recommend they draw a bank cheque from their bank.
 This is safer than a personal cheque as the money has been drawn from the buyers account, but it is possible the cheque is fake or has already been stopped.
 Always deposit the cheque and wait for it to clear, before handing over the plates.